Category

 War in Ukraine

-Total Monopolization as a National Strategy: Why Does Russia Destroy the Industrial Donbas
+Total Monopolization as a National Strategy or Why Russia Destroys Ukraine's Industrial Donbas

 Authors

-Total Monopolization as a National Strategy: Why Does Russia Destroy the Industrial Donbas
+Total Monopolization as a National Strategy or Why Russia Destroys Ukraine's Industrial Donbas

 The Donbas, which has been holding back Russia's assault for over 10 years, is one of the richest regions in Europe in terms of mineral deposits.
 However, once-industrially developed cities are transforming into ghost towns, unlivable under the current realities of war.